MicrosoftLearning/APL-1004-deploy-configure-azure-monitor/Instructions/Labs/LAB_03_exercise_monitor_web_apps.md

     | Subscription	| Your subscription  |
     | Log Analytics workspace 	| LogAnalytics1   |

-**Task 5: Enable file and configuration change tracking for web apps**
+### Enable file and configuration change tracking for web apps

 1. In the Azure Portal Search Bar, enter **rg-alpha** and select **rg-alpha** from the list of results.
 1. From the list of items in the resource group, choose the AzureLinuxAppWXYZ-webapp.